eProsima/DDS-Router/docs/rst/user_manual/user_interface.rst

     General options:
     -h --help         Print this help message.
     -c --config-path  Path to the Configuration File (yaml format) [Default: ./DDS_ROUTER_CONFIGURATION.yaml].
-    -r --reload-time  Time period in milliseconds to reload configuration file.
+    -r --reload-time  Time period in seconds to reload configuration file.
 This is needed when FileWatcher functionality is not available (e.g. config file is a symbolic link).
                         Value 0 does not reload file.
 [Default: 0].
     -d --debug        Activate debug Logs (be aware that some logs may require specific CMAKE compilation options).